Wild Arctic Keta Salmon

 About the Iñupiat people

-Fishing has traditionally been the lifeblood of the community, and salmon are revered as a precious resource.
+Fishing has traditionally been the lifeblood of the Iñupiat people, who revere salmon as a precious resource.

 Average Ratings: 4.5Write a Review